Hardened Guest Images

 | dm-verity | Not enabled | Enabled on every block |

-| Installed packages | ~2000+ (full Ubuntu stack, cloud agents, package managers) | ~40 (minimal: kernel, systemd, openssh, attestation tools) |
+| Installed packages | ~2000+ (full Ubuntu stack, cloud agents, package managers) | ~40 (minimal: kernel, systemd, attestation tools — no SSH, no debug tools in production) |

 | Image size | ~30 GB | ~1.5 GB |